Taiyou06/Gensokyo-Reimagined-Wiki/docs/en/server-guide/classes-skills.md

 # Classes, skills, and attributes

+# ALL OF THE SAID STUFF HERE IS OUTDATED IT'LL BE RE-WRITTEN

 _"The first step to becoming stronger is finding out you had 7 unspent points that you could've used on hyper-buffing that attack stat." -cheese_

 When you first join, you'll start with: